mcohen01/node-quickbooks/README.md

 <a name="deleteJournalEntry" />
 #### deleteJournalEntry(idOrEntity, callback)

-Deletes the JournalEntry from Quickbooks
+Deletes the JournalEntry from QuickBooks

 __Arguments__